hdc-arizona/d3-algebra/README.md

 [Albebraic Visualization, Jupyter notebook demos](https://github.com/quiltdata/algebraic-vis).

 # Vision
-Create an open-source semantic debugger for visualizations that helps designers to create more accurate visualization is in D3 through exploratory debugging of confusers, hallucinators, and other measurable distortions in visualization.
+Create an open-source semantic debugger for visualizations that helps designers to create more accurate visualization in D3 through exploratory debugging of confusers, hallucinators, and other measurable distortions in visualization.
+One feature would be to exlpore a variety of alpha functions for a given visualization through small multiples.

 # Informal napkin sketch
 * Automate discovery of confusers, hallucinators, and other algebraic propertes of visualizations